-Details regarding deadlines for requirements for certificates, degrees, seminars, and other units are listed separately in "Additional Regulations" available from the Academic Administrator's Office.
+Details regarding deadlines for requirements for certificates, degrees, seminars, and other units are listed separately in "Additional Regulations" in the Policy Handbook available from the Academic Administrator's Office.

 Accreditation

 ICS awards the Master of Philosophical Foundations degree upon the authority of a Charter granted by the Legislature of Ontario and given by Royal Assent in November of 1983.
 In Canada, a Charter constitutes full recognition of degrees.